MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 * **DISCOVER** – Find popular events and featured hub spaces.
 * **EVENTS** – See what events you've RSVP'd to for the future.
 Or create and manage your events!
 * **WORLDS** – Browse the platform's many spectacular environments.
 (Note: If you don't see this tab, go to **Settings → General → Enable Worlds Beta**.)
 * **FESTIVALS** – A new feature in beta.
-Please stand by as we roll it out.
+Stand by as we roll it out.
-* **PEOPLE** – Access your Friends List, search for people, send and respond to friend requests, find out who else is in a room with you, and manage your list of blocked users.
+* **PEOPLE** – Access your Friends List, search for people.
+Send and respond to friend requests, find out who else is in a room with you, and manage your list of blocked users.
 * **ME** – Customize your avatar, check out your photos, or choose your homespace environment.
 * **SETTINGS** – Fine-tune your AltspaceVR experience with a slew of options ranging from turning speed to the volume of your environment and so much more.